-Spaniards also don’t place much importance on punctuality.
-They can be abrupt, but they aren’t being rude if they don’t indulge in pleasantries or say please and thank you.
-Women can also have a difficult time adjusting to the traditionally patriarchal Spanish culture – staring and catcalling is something of a national pastime for many groups of men, especially in rural areas.
+Spaniards may be freer with timekeeping than you're used to.
+They can also seem abrupt, but they aren’t being rude if they don’t indulge in pleasantries or say please and thank you.
+Women may experience catcalling, especially in rural areas.

 Although you’ll get by with English, most Spaniards will accept you more readily if you know some Spanish.
 English is widely used in cities and tourist areas, but fewer people speak it in other parts of the country.